mullvad/wireguard-go/MULLVAD-CHANGELOG.md

 ## [Unreleased]
 ### Added
-- Add support for DAITA machine timers.
+- Add support for DAITA machine timers, and tunnel recv and send events.

 ### Changed
 - Optimize handling of DAITA events by sending all available events in the channel to the Maybenot framework.

 ### Fixed
+- Handle replace flag for padding packets.
 - Fix keepalive flag not being reset for pooled packets.
 This could result in fewer client handshakes over time.